 When the time has come to start your first 360° (Performance) Review cycle 'use' the template to create a cycle from it.

 When in the year should you run the 360° (Performance) Reviews?

 Most of our customers schedule their 360° (Performance) Reviews for the second and fourth quarter of the calendar year and make sure everyone in the company gets feedback during those times.

 Often, there are compensation and promotion decisions attached to the second 360° (Performance) Review at the end of or beginning of the year.
-We recommend to hold a calibration meeting/committee that is informed by the data and analytics from the 360° (Performance) Review but includes a “human check-in progress”.
-Calibrating every manager’s feedback across the organisation with the help of Leapsome review analytics allows for fair compensation decisions.
+We recommend holding a calibration meeting / committee that is informed by the data and analytics from the 360° (Performance) Review but includes a 'human check-in progress'.
+Calibrating every manager’s feedback across the organization with the help of Leapsome review analytics allows for fair compensation decisions.

 Automated probation period feedback

-In addition to the bi-annual 360° (Performance) Review we recommend to support your new hires with structured feedback during their probation period.
-Simply set up another template, include some of our best practice questions for probation appraisals and afterwards set up an automation that creates a cycle for new hires after 2 or 3 months after their start date.
+In addition to the bi-annual 360° (performance) review, we recommend supporting your new hires with structured feedback during their probation period.
+Simply set up another template, include some of our best practice questions for probation appraisals, and afterwards set up an automation that creates a cycle for new hires after 2 or 3 months after their start date.

-By combining Reviews, Goals, Instant Feedback and Meetings as well as Surveys and Learning, Leapsome provides all the tools to create a streamlined and effective People Enablement System at your organisation.
+By combining Reviews, Goals, Instant Feedback, and Meetings as well as Surveys and Learning, Leapsome provides all the tools to create a streamlined and effective People Enablement System at your organization.